Residential Junk Removal

 Official Website: Massachusetts Department of Environmental Protection

-- Operating hours: 7:00 AM–7:00 PM
+• Operating hours: Noise ordinances restrict activity to 7:00 AM–7:00 PM on weekdays

 472 Main Street, Acton, MA 01720